Bhagavad Gita Chapter 7 Verse 5 Meaning

 Available in 28 languages

-This verse from Chapter 7 of the Bhagavad Gita highlights a practical insight: O mighty-armed Arjuna, this is the inferior Prakriti; know it as distinct from My higher Prakriti, the very life-element, by which this world is upheld.
+The Gita addresses devotion with characteristic directness here.
+O mighty-armed Arjuna, this is the inferior Prakriti; know it as distinct from My higher Prakriti, the very life-element, by which this world is upheld.
+Within the broader arc of Chapter 7, this verse builds on Krishna's systematic exposition of Maya.
+The connection between devotion and Maya that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team